 This catalog is designed to assist you with your decision in choosing a training program.
 After reviewing the catalog, we encourage you to visit us and experience firsthand the benefits described.
-Established in 1968, the NTMA Training Centers of Southern California assist people just like you to succeed!
+Established in 1968, NTMA Training Centers (Now NTMA Machinist Career College) assist people just like you to succeed!